From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 There are no less than two magical fairy trails to be found in Kerry: one in the surroundings of Derrynane House and the other in the woods around Parknasilla Resort.
 Both are free and open to all visitors.

 Even when it’s raining, you will be in the shelter of the woods, making this an all-weather family friendly activity!

 More info: Irish Fairy Trails

 28. Ziplining and High Ropes with Zipit

 Nothing quite compares to the thrill of whizzing down a piece of wire suspended high in the air.
 It is thrilling, exciting and appealing to kids, both big and small!
 With three locations around Ireland – Lough Key in Roscommon, Tibradden in Dublin and Farran Park in Cork – Zipit is always a great day out.
 Climb high into the treetops, swing into cargo nets and ride a BMX across a bridge before taking to one of the many zip lines on offer.
 Kids as young as seven right up to adults will love this adrenaline-filled day out.

 29. Adventure Breaks at Delphi Resort

 Delphi Resort is the perfect place for action-packed family breaks.
 Offering a range of packages there is a huge emphasis on fun and adventure.
 During the day older kids and adults can choose from a wide range of activities including high ropes courses, cycling, kayaking, hiking and lots more.
 Smaller kids are also catered for in the kids club where they will partake in arts and crafts and nature walks.
-There’s even a Mini Adventure Club which promises to keep even the most energetic kids entertained.
-Offering bushcraft survival skills, tunnelling and mini climbing, it will definitely appeal to adventurous kids.
+There’s even a Mini Adventure Club which offers bushcraft survival skills, tunnelling and mini climbing.
+It will definitely appeal to adventurous kids.

 More info: Delphi Resort